PIFSCstockassessments/agepro-dev/README.md

 # agepro-dev
-### agepro-dev is a private repository for the development of the AGEPRO model.
+### This is a private repository for the development of the AGEPRO model.
 ### Owner: Jon Brodziak
 ### Email: Jon.Brodziak@NOAA.GOV